 Before launching a test campaign, manufacturers are advised to get in touch with both the test laboratory and the notified product certification body.
 The three parties involved should work together to identify and agree on the most appropriate test programme to maximise the number of variations covered by the extended application reports.
 Any products not covered by the scope of these reports will fall outside the field of application of the fire resistance classification and will not, therefore, be able to proceed to CE marking.

 Although only accredited testing laboratories can issue extended application reports, manufacturers are advised to review the relevant product standards before embarking on a new test or test campaign.
-This will make them better placed to take informed decisions when it comes to agreeing the testing plan.
+This will make them better placed to make informed decisions when it comes to agreeing on the testing plan.

 It is also important to bear in mind that there are certain technical limitations imposed by the size of the test furnaces as well as by the extended application rules themselves that may prevent some doors from gaining CE marking.